kanamania/AmbulanceRiderApp/PASSWORD_RESET_GUIDE.md

 # Password Reset Feature Guide

-Complete guide for the forgot password and reset password functionality in the Ambulance Rider App.
+Complete guide for the forgot password and reset password functionality in the Global Express.

 ## Overview